elukuro/elukuro/README.md

 ### Hi I'm Heru👋

-Frontend developer, occasionaly write article at [dev.to](https://dev.to/elukuro)
+Frontend developer, occasionaly write article in [dev.to](https://dev.to/elukuro)

-🌱 I’m currently learning (2022)
-  - Python
+🌱 What I want to learn in (2023)
-  - Data science (Pandas)
+- Flutter
-  - Machine Learning
+- Vue 3.0
-  - React Native ✅
-  - TypeScript
+- Typescript

 📫 How to reach me [goheru_](https://twitter.com/goheru_)